mtgjson/mtgjson-website/NOTES.md

 ## Templating

-You might notice `{%Card%}` within documents., these are templates we can apply in schmemas to then route to other pages.
+You might notice `{{Card}}` within schemas., these are templates we can apply in schmemas to then route to other pages.
 The purpose of this is to replace computer friendly values in JSON to HTML or other types of data.
 See [this reference](https://sketchboard.me/hBr0fbIsfUNj#/)

 ## JSON Schema mapping and type-specific words